-With the introduction of Gamma into the Theta protocol and the launch of our testnet channel, we know the community has lots of questions.
+With the introduction of Theta Fuel into the Theta protocol and the launch of our testnet channel, we know the community has lots of questions.
 These initial FAQs should provide some guidance, and we will continue to update the community as we further develop the token economics through the Theta testnet phase.
 You can also stop by our Telegram channel here for the latest news and to discuss with the Theta team!

-What’s the difference between Theta and Gamma?
+What’s the difference between the Theta Token and Theta Fuel?

 Why introduce a second currency at all?